 In almost every case, storing larger amounts of grain in plastic food-grade pails is ideal.
 These pails can be purchased at most hardware or preparedness stores (be sure the phrase "food grade" is listed somewhere on the bucket).

-Industrial Container is a good resource for purchasing quality food-grade buckets and lids.
+The Khorasan Mills site is a good resource for purchasing quality food-grade buckets and lids.

 Are rubber sealed lids important?